hedrergudene/asr-sd-pipeline/README.md

 - [X] Speed up diarization step by using ASR output.
 - [ ] Improve preprocessing techniques to enhance diarization stability.
+- [ ] Make sentence alignment more sensitive to short texts.

 ## License